 If successful, men will be screened for genetic risk from the age of 40, with some fast-tracked for further regular tests.
 Mr Streeting told us: “More than catching cancer early, the real prize is predicting and preventing it.

-“The Institute for Cancer Research, in partnership with the Royal Marsden NHS Trust, will create a test that uses saliva to identify risk of prostate cancer.
+“The Institute of Cancer Research, in partnership with the Royal Marsden NHS Trust, will create a test that uses saliva to identify risk of prostate cancer.
 “From the comfort of your own home, you’ll be able to do a simple test that could save your life, before cancer has even developed.
 This is the holy grail for the future of healthcare.”

 Between one in four and one in five men fall into the higher-risk group for prostate cancer during their lifetime.
 Identifying them could transform survival chances for a disease that claims more than 12,000 lives a year.